Banana Cupcakes with Cinnamon Buttercream

 Perfect for using overripe bananas, these cupcakes store beautifully for days and can be dressed up with banana chips or additional cinnamon for special occasions.

-A plate of cupcakes with bananas.
-Save This
+A tray of cupcakes with white frosting.
+Save to Pinterest

 This banana cupcake recipe transforms overripe bananas into the most tender, moist little cakes you can imagine.
 Topped with a cloud of cinnamon-spiced buttercream, they capture everything comforting about banana bread but in an irresistible handheld treat perfect for any occasion.